 The Formula 1 of Gaming: Why Purpose-Built Hardware Still Wins.

-- Latest Release: The Nintendo Switch 2 launched in June 2025 as a hybrid powerhouse[cite: 42].
+- Latest Release: The Nintendo Switch 2 launched in June 2025 as a hybrid console.

-- Global Reach: There are now over 645 million console gamers worldwide[cite: 89].
+- Global Reach: There are now over 645 million console gamers worldwide.

-- The Core Advantage: Fixed hardware allows developers to "squeeze" maximum performance via extreme optimization[cite: 15, 16].
+- The Core Advantage: Fixed hardware allows developers to extract maximum performance through deep optimization.

 What Exactly Is a Gaming Console?